Jahia/channels/README.md

 Channels
 ======================
-Digital Experience Manager module that detects and display different content depending on the channel.
+Jahia module that detects and display different content depending on the channel.

 ## Open-Source